HerveAbdi/data4PCCAR/README.md

 ### twentyWines

 A baby example: 20 red wines (10 French, 10 American) are rated by an expert on multiple dimensions.
-Used to illustrate PCA.
+To be used to illustrate PCA.

 ### winesOf3Colors

 36 wines (from Argentina, Canada, and the USA) are described by a variety of variables (descriptors, chemistry, and sensory).
-Used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA and PLSC).
+To be used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA and PLSC).

 ## Current functions

 ### addArrows

-Add arrows to a factorial map
+add arrows to a factorial map
 (best with a circle of correlation as created, e.g., by `addCircleOfCor`).
 Used for loadings for PCA maps.

 ### addCircleOfCor

-Add a *Circle of Correlation* to a PCA-like map
+add a *Circle of Correlation* to a PCA-like map
 #' of correlation produced by `{createFactorMap`
 *et alia.* Used for loadings for PCA maps.